 - Chalk Number Line.
 Go outside and make a number line with chalk on the sidewalk.
 Have your student draw the number line using tick marks and number labels.
-Work together to come up with addition and subtraction problems with numbers up to 20 or with a multiple of 10.
+Work together to come up with addition and subtraction problems with numbers between 0 and 20.
 Show jumps as they solve the equations.
-For example, you can have your student draw a number line and have them skip count by 10s to label the tick marks.
-Then you can ask them to model $24 + 30$ by starting on the twenty and making three jumps of 10 each.
-If your number line is large enough, you can have your student actually jump forward or backwards on it to help them solve!
+For example, you can have your student draw a number line and label the tick marks from 0 to 20.
+Then you can ask them to model $15 - 6$.
+Your student might start at 6 and jump up to 15 and recognize they needed to jump 9 spaces, or start at 15 and jump back 6 and land on 9.
+If your number line is large enough, you can have your student actually jump forward or backwards on it to help solve!

 - Number Hunt.
 On notecards or sticky notes, write one number from 0 to 20 on each and then hide them around the room.
 Draw a number line for your student and label the tick marks from 0 to 20.
 Have your student find 2 numbers and label them on the number line.
 Then ask your student to share an addition equation to tell how to jump from the smaller number to the larger number.
-For example, if they find the numbers 6 and 15, they would label those on the number line and then show with jumps how they need to add 9 to 6 to get to 15.
+For example, if they find the numbers 6 and 15, they would label those on the number line then show with jumps how they need to add 9 to 6 in order to get to 15.